CJStadler/state_machine_checker/README.md

 For more examples see [payment_spec.rb](https://github.com/CJStadler/state_machine_checker/blob/master/spec/payment_spec.rb).

+For a more in depth discussion and implementation details see [the paper](https://github.com/CJStadler/state_machine_checker/blob/master/paper.pdf).

 ## Limitations

 - The state machine must be static — once the definition is parsed no states or